iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > It was working fine updating regularly.
 Now it hasn't updated my exposure or the cases and deaths since January 4th.
 I don't know what is wrong.
 Yes my bluetooth is on.
 I don't know what to do with it.<br> :date: __2021-01-13 17:51:43__

-> My app last exposure check was Dec 30 2020.
-I have my location and Bluetooth on.
-Not working..<br> :date: __2021-01-09 12:23:32__

-> It only works if everyone has the app installed, and most do not.
-Unless this is mandated the app is pretty much useless.
-I will keep it for now in case more people use it.<br> :date: __2020-12-10 11:42:53__

 #### 2-star reviews